esbuild/community-plugins/README.md

 * [esbuild-plugin-tsc](https://github.com/thomaschaaf/esbuild-plugin-tsc): A plugin to transform typescript files using the official [typescript compiler](https://github.com/microsoft/TypeScript).
 Allows usage of `emitDecoratorMetadata`.
 * [esbuild-plugin-velcro](https://github.com/ggoodman/esbuild-plugin-velcro): A plugin to load npm (bare module) dependencies from the cloud and requiring no previous NPM install.
 * [esbuild-plugin-webpack-bridge](https://github.com/igoradamenko/esbuild-plugin-webpack-bridge): A plugin that allows to use webpack loaders.
+* [esbuild-plugin-write-file](https://github.com/ozanozbek/esbuild-plugin-write-file): A plugin for asynchronously creating/writing files in parallel before or after bundling.
 * [esbuild-svelte-paths](https://github.com/alexxnb/esbuild-svelte-paths): A plugin that resolves shortcuted pathes for Svelte components.
 * [esbuild-plugin-babel-flow](https://github.com/henrhie/esbuild-plugin-babel-flow): A plugin that allows you to strip off Flow annotations from javascript code using babel.